mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 #### Rising to the Concrete

-The concept of germ cell and unit of analysis.

-In Engeström's concept of expansive learning and the role of germ cell in rising to the concrete is crucial [@sannino_formative_2016; @engestrom_methodological_2014].
+In Engeström's concept of expansive learning and the role of germ cell in rising to the concrete is crucial in the application and description of formative interventions [@sannino_formative_2016; @engestrom_methodological_2014].
+For what reason?

 The concept, which can be trace the concept back to the Marxist tradition, bears exploration.

 Early conceptions of activity theory by Vygotsky and Leontiev are built on Hegelian and Marxist concepts of holistic understandings of phenomena [@blunden_activity_2023].
 Varied forms of activity can be conceived as  instances and interations of underlying germ cell concepts (example commodity and exchange in Capital).